Experience and Treatment Approaches

 Beth herself was adopted at a late age, and has two young children of her own.

-- Bachelors in Psychology, University of Michigan, 2006
+- Bachelor of Arts, in Psychology; University of Michigan, 2006

 Treatment Focuses and Specialties